 Where there are academic differences of opinion about, for example, the best methods of treating a disease, the authors do their best to reflect all sides of the argument where there is reliable research evidence or recognised clinical practice.

-The editorial process includes a clinical peer-review of all authored content which considers accuracy, balance, accessibility and tone; proofreading by a designated member of staff for spelling, typographic or grammatical errors, consistency of terminology, adherence to house style, overall presentation and a final sign-off by the author.
+The editorial process includes a clinical peer-review of all authored content which considers accuracy (in relation to UK practice), balance, accessibility and tone; proofreading by a designated member of staff for spelling, typographic or grammatical errors, consistency of terminology, adherence to house style, overall presentation and a final sign-off by the author.

 All authored content is routinely reviewed within a 3-5 year period (depending on the nature of the content) although most is reviewed sooner in the light of new or updated guidance, academic papers or user feedback.
-The last reviewed date is shown on all authored content together with authorship details.
+The last checked and next review dates are shown on all authored content together with authorship details.

 The Information Standard